matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 - If no exception was thrown in the try block:
     - The code in the finally block is executed.
     - If the finally block throws an exception, that exception is propagated.
-    - Otherwise, control passes to the next statement after the try...finally.
+    - Otherwise, control passes to the next statement after the `try...finally`.
 - If an exception was thrown in the try block:
     - The code in the finally block is executed.
     - If the finally block throws an exception, that exception is propagated.
     - Otherwise, the original exception continues to propagate.
 - The code within finally block will always be executed.
-- The only exceptions are if System.exit(int) is called or JVM crashes.
+- The only exceptions are if `System.exit(int)` is called or JVM crashes.
 - Thus a finally block is the correct place code that always need to be executed, like closing files, releasing locks.

-#### try-catch-finally

 ```java
 // This code snippet writes the first line of a file to a string